Welshy92/everyday-legends/README.md

 * Password reset and email confirmation for account registration.
 * A champion list page that displays basic information about the champion such as ability rundown and basic lore.
 * Use the Riot API to add champion winrate on current page to the above mentioned champion page.
+* Add full CRUD functionality to the champion list page instead of getting them to do it through the admin panel.

 ### **Accessibility**